Phantom1003/obsidian-slide-note/README.md

 rect: W(0.069), H(0.113), W(0.861), H(0.337)
 ```

-Notice this field is not compatible with `text` field.
+Notice this field is not compatible with the `text` field.

 ### 1.2 File Front Matter

-You can overwrite above default value by write a front matter in the front of your note file.
+You can overwrite the above default value by writing a front matter in the front of your note file.
 ```markdown
 ---
 default_file: example.pdf